 Parents who believe that they can continue living together amicably may want to consider a birds nest divorce.
 This living arrangement is one in which the children stay in the family home and the parents rotate in and out.
 It is not the right option for every family, but those that have done it often report that their child adjusted better during the divorce process.
 Much of this may be attributed to the fact that little in their lives change at first.
 Instead, it changes slowly, over time, as they and the parents feel ready.
 Just make sure you hire an attorney while developing this type of parenting plan, as nesting families tend to have unique needs.

 Keep Your Child Out of the Middle of the Divorce

 Putting your child in the middle of the divorce is the opposite of a child-centered divorce.
 It is doing things like arguing with your spouse in front of your child, saying negative things about your spouse around your child, talking to them about the details of your divorce, and being negative when they return home from a visit with the other parent.
 Remember, the goal here is not to make your child pick sides or play favorites.
 It is to ensure that your child adjusts well after the separation of their family – and not just now, but on into adulthood.

 Contact Our DuPage County Divorce Lawyers

-At Mevorah Law Offices LLC, we feel that children should always be the priority in divorce.
+At Mevorah & Giglio Law Offices, we feel that children should always be the priority in divorce.
 Dedicated and experienced, our DuPage County divorce lawyers work hard to ensure their needs and best interests are protected, every step of the way.
 We even offer mediation services to assist you through an amicable divorce.
 Learn more about how we can assist with your case by scheduling a free and personalized consultation.
 Call our offices at 630-932-9100.

 Our practice is focused on meeting your needs with flexible hours and locations to serve you: